Crisis Intervention

 —Eckhart Tolle

 There are several key parts to understanding why a crisis happens and consequently how to manage it.
 And there are many methods and paths leading to the goal of supporting or de-escalating someone experiencing crisis to make the world a safer place for everyone.
-Crisis Intervention Workbook and Curriculum: The EDGE Approach to De-escalation (ISBN: 978-1-893505-81-0), focuses on the behavioral health dynamics of self-regulation, dysregulation and finally, co-regulation.
+Crisis Intervention Workbook and Curriculum: The EDGE Approach to De-escalation, focuses on the behavioral health dynamics of self-regulation, dysregulation and finally, co-regulation.

 The EDGE Approach to De-escalation curriculum offers a training that enables a learner to apply for the Certified Crisis Intervention Specialist I or II credential through the National Anger Management Association.
 The EDGE Approach is unique from other CIT trainings.
 In addition to having trauma-informed foundations in mental health, neurophysiology, responder wellness, deep examinations of anger and aggression are brought to light and connected to crisis.